medic/medix-docker/README.md

 You can upgrade to any build of the medic stack available in the [builds repository](https://staging.dev.medicmobile.org/_couch/_utils/database.html?builds).

+## From admin UI

+If the current version supports it, browse to https://localhost:8083/medic/_design/medic/_rewrite/#/configuration/upgrade and use the upgrade UI.

 ## From local machine

 	curl --insecure \